Isaiah-Sugar/sclin/README.md

 scanline audio visualization in your DAW

-an (incomplete) VST3/AU plugin to display audio inputs PLEASE REPORT ANY BUGS THROUGH GITHUB
+an (incomplete) VST3/AU plugin to display audio inputs

+PLEASE REPORT ANY BUGS THROUGH GITHUB

 DO NOT HESITATE

-YOU ARE NOT WASTING MY TIME IT HAS NO VALUE
+YOU ARE NOT WASTING MY TIME, MY TIME HAS NO VALUE

 YOU CAN'T BE MORE CLUELESS THAN ME

 HOW DO I TURN OFF CAPS LOCK